quenio/cml/cml-specification/README.md

 For each language feature, the specification process follows the following steps:
 - Define production rules of the grammar.
-- Generate (concrete) syntax tree from production rules.
+- Define the AST mapping for each production rule.
-- Define model (abstract syntax tree).
+- Define conceptual model supporting the grammar rules and AST mapping.
-- Generate ModelSynthesizer interface and contract scaffolding from grammar.
-- Define contracts of ModelSynthesizer.
 - Generate ModelValidator interface and contract scaffolding from grammar.
 - Define contracts of ModelValidator (each having one or more validation errors).